Skip to main content

 3. Legal guidance

-While many hope to return home, a large number are open to long-term integration if sustainable employment and support systems are in place.
+While many hope to return to their home country, a significant number are open to long-term integration if sustainable employment opportunities and adequate support systems are available.

 Practical Tools and Methods